-The Council hereby refers to the voters of the City a proposed City Charter, marked as "Exhibit A" attached hereto and incorporated by reference herein.
+The Council hereby refers to the voters of the City a proposed amendment to the Yachats City Charter, removing Section 39, renumbering the subsequent sections, and establishing an effective date for the amended Charter.
+A copy of the proposed Charter, as amended marked as "Exhibit A" attached hereto and incorporated by reference herein.
+(New matter is underlined and deleted matter is struck through, e.g. New matter; deleted matter.)